window-ops/website-text-extractor/README.md

 - Extracts all text from a given URL
 - User-friendly GUI
 - Easy to use and navigate
-- Efficient and reliable web scraping capabilities
+- Efficient and reliable extraction capabilities

 ## Installation